Double Your Accomplishment through Dual Admissions

 *Students completing the A.S.T must have a 2.75 GPA in order to graduate with an A.S.T. degree.

-- The community college will provide MTSU with a copy of the Dual Admission Program (DAP) application, community college transcript, and high school transcript.
+- The community college will provide MTSU with a copy of the Dual Admission Program (DAP) Intent to Participate, community college transcript, and high school transcript.

 - The community college and MTSU will track Dual Admission students in their student information systems.